'Hope you die slowly': Tennis stars trolled

 His Instagram account shows pictures of food, bottles of alcohol including Jack Daniel's whiskey as well as pictures of the same man posing in a few cars.

-On Tuesday, Korayyt's account suddenly became inactive and in a statement sent to CNN, Instagram said it "aims to promote a culture where everyone feels safe to be themselves without criticism or harassment.
+On Tuesday, Korayyt's account was suspended and in a statement sent to CNN, Instagram said it "aims to promote a culture where everyone feels safe to be themselves without criticism or harassment.

 "We have a zero tolerance to abuse, which is against our community guidelines.
 We're committed to continuing to build features that safeguard the community from this kind of behavior."